Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by the Dept. of Energy under Award Number DE-SC0019139 and DE-SC0025430.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231 using NERSC award DDR-ERCAP 0023235.
 We thank K. Klymko, J. Balewski, D. Camps, S. Darbha, E. Rrapaj, M. Kornjaca and P. Lopes for their help during the NERSC/QCAN office hours.
 We thank the Amazon Web Services and S. Hassinger for facilitating remote access to QuEra through the Amazon Braket while teaching quantum mechanics.
 We thank Mao Lin and P. Komar for detailed discussion about the Amazon braket operation of Aquila.
-We thank S. Cantu, Sheng-Tao Wang, A. Bylinskii, and P. Lopes, for technical discussions related to to Aquila.
+We thank S. Cantu, Sheng-Tao Wang, A. Bylinskii, S. Everett, and P. Lopes, for technical discussions related to Aquila.
 We thank the Department of Physics and Astronomy and a grant ``Investment in Strategic Priorities" from the Provost Office at U. Iowa for supporting part of the cost of the analog simulations presented here.
-We thank the University of Iowa for providing access to the Argon computing facilities for the DMRG claculations.
-Part of this work was done while Y. M. attended the workshop ``Co-design for Fundamental Physics in the Fault-Tolerant Era" at the InQubator for Quantum Simulation, University of Washington, Seattle, USA and he benefited from discussions with the participants.
+We thank the University of Iowa for providing access to the Argon computing facilities for the DMRG calculations.
+This work benefited from the Co-design for Fundamental Physics in the Fault-Tolerant Era IQus workshop (April 2025), which was supported by U.S. Department of Energy, Office of Science, Office of Nuclear Physics, InQubator for Quantum Simulation (IQuS) under Award Number DOE (NP) Award DE-SC0020970 via the program on Quantum Horizons: QIS Research and Innovation for Nuclear Science.
+M.A. would also like to thank S. Hassinger, T. Aunon, N. Owens and others on the on-boarding team for arranging quantum credits for the Aquila device through amazon braket.